 The house retains its original exterior configuration (including the rear projecting wing on the right), floor plan and most details.
 Later additions have been removed.
 It is an idiosyncratic building for the period, probably indicative of Benachi’s individualism and travels.
 The front facade is formed in Classical lines, particularly with the entablature surmounting the double galleries.
 The paired Doric box columns, “flat” front wall of tongue and groove boards and cast-iron balusters are unusual for

 New Orleans.
 The house presents a bold and simple symmetry with only one bay on either side of the front entrances.
 The sliding exterior pocket doors off the first-floor front gallery are unique to this house for this period.
 Shutters on the first floor are paneled, while those on the second are louvered.
-Magnificent gardens, stables and other outbuildings were to the rear.
+Magnificent gardens, stables, and other outbuildings were to the rear.
 There was no lower floor rear gallery.
-Elements of the cast iron front fence were manufactured by Wood & Perot of Philadelphia.
-The walk gate and intermediate posts show a Gothic influence that was also popular in the New Orleans furniture of the period.
-The cast iron fountain on the front walk is Rococo in design, like the chandeliers, and originally featured three tiers.
+Wood & Perot of Philadelphia manufactured elements of the cast iron front fence.
+The walking gate and intermediate posts show a Gothic influence that was also popular in the New Orleans furniture of the period.
+Like the chandeliers, the cast iron fountain on the front walk is Rococo in design and originally featured three tiers.

-The existing interior details in the parlors, dining room and main hall are original to the building.
-Gas light was provided throughout.
+The existing interior details in the parlors, dining room, and main hall are original.
+Gaslight was provided throughout.
 The chandeliers in the public rooms are attributed to Cornelius & Baker.
 These chandeliers were removed from the house in 1981 and reclaimed by James Derbes through litigation.
 The black marble and granite mantles are original.
-The only change in floor plan on the lower floor is the conversion of the butler's pantry to the rear of the dining room into a powder room and bathroom.
+The only change in the floor plan on the lower floor is the conversion of the butler's pantry to the rear of the dining room into a powder room and bathroom.
 The placement of the interior stairway at the rear has more in common with a Creole Cottage than a mansion of this period.

 During Benachi’s ownership the house came to be known as the Rendezvous des Chasseurs, the gathering place of the hunters.
 Mythology later developed as to its use as a hunting club.
 In fact, Nicolas Benachi enjoyed hunting.
 It is likely that he and his friends would meet here and go off to hunt in the surrounding area.
 The Inventory of his Succession lists two cases of stuffed birds in the downstairs hall.
 However, the floor plan of the building, particularly the children's rooms upstairs, suggests a design for a family, not a men's club.